FEUP-ESOF-2020-21/open-cx-t5g3-monkey-type-beat/README.md

 ### User stories

-Our current User Stories are in our [Trello](https://trello.com/b/Kat9JPpt).
+Our current User Stories are in our [Trello](https://trello.com/b/Kat9JPpt) and each card contains a mockup for the User Story.

 ### Domain model